 The Company has a contract with the State of Ohio Department of Medicaid ("ODM") to provide health care services to Medicaid, Expansion, and Aged, Blind and Disabled ("ABD"), including Partners for Kids ("PFK") eligible beneficiaries in Ohio.
-The contract is effective through June 30, 2021, and is subject to annual renewal provisions thereafter through December 31, 2022.
+The contract is effective through June 30, 2022, and is subject to annual renewal provisions thereafter.

 The Company also serves as a plan sponsor under an Integrated Care Delivery System Plan, "MyCare Ohio", offering a Medicare-Medicaid Plan ("MMP") under contracts with the Centers for Medicare and Medicaid Services ("CMS") and the ODM.
-An MMP provides dually-eligible beneficiaries access to Medicare and Medicaid benefits under a single managed care organization through a three-way contract.
-The contract was renewed on July 1, 2019 and is subject to one-year renewal options through December 31, 2022.
+A MMP provides dually-eligible beneficiaries access to Medicare and Medicaid benefits under a single managed care organization through a three-way contract.
+The contract is effective through June 30, 2022, and is subject to annual renewal provisions thereafter.